praster1/igdbV4/README.md

 # igdbV4: Access the internet game database API V4 in R
 An R wrapper for the IGDB.com Free Video Game Database API V4.

-This is a modification of the R Wrapper for IGDB API V3 provided by the Twitch Development Team. https://github.com/twitchtv/igdb-api-r
+This is a modification version of the R Wrapper for IGDB API V3 provided by the Twitch Development Team. https://github.com/twitchtv/igdb-api-r

 ## About IGDB